-Osseointegration is a vital part of any successful dental implant treatments, and it is a term you will frequently hear during your consultations with the dental implant specialist in Brooklyn Dr. Leonard Umanoff.
+Osseointegration is a vital part of any successful dental implant treatment, and it is a term you will frequently hear during your consultations with the dental implant specialist in Brooklyn Dr. Leonard Umanoff.

 The term is derived from the Greek word for bone, which is ‘osteon’ and the Latin word integrate, which means to ‘make whole again.’
 Osseointegration is a process that must occur between your living jawbone and the artificial surface of your dental implants.